 Entrepreneurs say that staying focused is a huge challenge.
-So it’s crucial to have an ongoing plan to keep you on track, a written outline that stays within reach and states what you intend to accomplish every day.
+It’s crucial to have an ongoing plan to keep you on track, a written outline that stays within reach and states what you intend to accomplish every day.

 Despite that, distractions can still derail you.
-I often find myself pulled in too many directions—reacting to phone calls, email and other stuff that pops up.
-The triage method below—touching things only once and then moving on—keeps me from being overwhelmed.
+I often find myself pulled in too many directions, reacting to phone calls, email and other stuff that pops up.
+Using the triage method below—touching things only once and then moving on—to organize my to-do list into categories keeps me from being overwhelmed.

 1. Do immediately.

 If a task feeds my priorities, my time is justified.

 Someone else can and should take over certain tasks to save me time.
 Even microbusiness owners can benefit from an intern or temp.